 encoding with the rsa-sha256

-signature algorithm.
-This selection seems to be the most appropriate for all cases.
-Rspamd adds a special element called DKIM-Signature
+signature algorithm, which is deemed to be the most suitable option for all cases.
+Upon successful signing, Rspamd adds a unique element, the DKIM-Signature

-You can generate DKIM keys for your domain using the included rspamadm dkim_keygen
+To generate DKIM keys for your domain, utilize the in-built rspamadm dkim_keygen

 utility: